kfpenguin/Selenium-Grid-Extras/README.md

 }
 ```

-When test is run through Selenium Grid Extras, then it will look for a json file named with same session id of test run.
+When test is run through Selenium Grid Extras, then it will look for a [sessionid].json file named with same session id of test run.
 It will read in json file and then copy video to the OuputDir location and rename file as OutputFile.
+(NOTE: It copies files not moves them.
+So original videos will still exist.)

+The number of [sessionid].json files kept in your test_JSON_dir is tied to the videos_to_keep option (default is 40).
+So these files will eventually get cleaned up just like mp4 files.

 Contributing
 ============